 AZoM.com Limited (ACN 092 434 529) (T/A) AZoNetwork (referred to as “AZoNetwork, “us”, “we" or “our"), is committed to providing free open access to high quality scientific information to a Global audience.
-We are also committed to protecting the privacy of the personal data that we collect and complying with the Privacy Act 1988 (Cth) (“the Privacy Act”), the UK Data Protection Act 2018, the General Data Protection Regulation (“GDPR”) and other applicable international legislation regarding data protection and privacy.
+We are also committed to protecting the privacy of the personal data that we collect and complying with the Privacy Act 1988 (Cth) (“the Privacy Act”), the UK Data Protection Act 2018, the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA) and other applicable international legislation regarding data protection and privacy.

 The Website is not intended for children and we do not knowingly collect personal data relating to children.

 Links to other websites

 Please note, this Website may contain links to other websites that are not controlled by us.
 These links are provided for your convenience.
 We are only responsible for our privacy practices and our security.
 We recommend that you check the privacy and security policies and procedures of each and every other website that you visit and each organisation that holds your personal data.

 - where appropriate, your qualifications and employment details

 - details of the goods or services that you have ordered or in which you have expressed an interest

 - details of any enquiries or requests for quotations you have made